 The necrosis takes place on the outside of the myocardium, in the middle, in the inside, or “transmural” (affecting all layers).
 The loss of cardiac muscle tissue slows the conduction of the heart’s electrical impulses since the signal of the AV node has to circumvent the necrotized area.
 This causes irregular heartbeats (compare with bradycardial arrhythmia and tachycardial arrhythmia).
 The condition is called a “bundle branch block” (compare with AV block).
 If the conflict persists, the thin myocardial wall might rupture with blood flowing into the pericardium (see transudative pericardial effusion).
 A myocardial perforation could also occur during the Epileptoid Crisis.
 The rupture causes a cardiac arrest (compare with cardiac arrest related to the pericardium or the coronary arteries).

-With lasting conflict activity, the heart muscle becomes weaker resulting in physical weakness (difficulty climbing stairs or walking short distances) because of the reduced ability of the heart to carry sufficient amount of blood into the body’s circulatory system.
+With lasting conflict activity the heart muscle becomes weak resulting in physical weakness (difficulty climbing stairs or walking short distances) because of the reduced ability of the heart to carry sufficient amount of blood into the body’s circulatory system.
 This is medically termed a myocardial or cardiac insufficiency (colloquially called a “heart failure”).
-If the left myocardium is affected, the decreased heart muscle contraction slows the blood flow in front of the left heart.
-With an intense conflict, the back-up of fluid collected in the lungs leads to acute shortness of breath due to the rise of pressure in the lungs and to a lung edema, also called cardiac pulmonary edema (compare with alveolar edema related to the lung alveoli; see also lung edema with mitral valve insufficiency).
-If the right myocardium is affected, the congestion of blood occurs in front of the right heart.
-The subsequent accumulation of interstitial fluid in the capillaries creates a peripheral edema with swelling, particularly in the ankles, feet, and legs (see also peripheral edema related to the leg veins or leg bones).
-In the conflict-active phase involving the right myocardium, the blood pressure is elevated (see also hypertension during the right myocardial heart attack).
+When the left myocardium is affected, the reduced heart muscle contraction slows the blood flow in front of the left heart.
+This causes a backup of blood into the veins that carry blood to the lungs.
+The increased pressure in the blood vessels pushes fluid into the lungs causing acute shortness of breath and, with an intense conflict, a lung edema, also called cardiac pulmonary edema (compare with alveolar edema related to the lung alveoli; see also lung edema with mitral valve insufficiency).
+When the right myocardium is affected, the congestion of blood occurs in front of the right heart.
+The disruption of the blood circulation forces fluids out of the blood vessels into the surrounding tissue, resulting in a peripheral edema with swelling, particularly in the ankles, feet and legs (see also peripheral edema related to the leg veins or leg bones).
+In the conflict-active phase involving the right myocardium the blood pressure is elevated (see right myocardial heart attack).

 During the EPILEPTOID CRISIS, the brain edema is expelled through a sympathicotonic surge.
 This is the period when the myocardial heart attack occurs.
 Like the heart attack related to the coronary arteries, the myocardial infarction is initiated in the brain!
 Controlled from the motor cortex, the myocardial attack manifests itself as contractions of the heart muscle with painful cramps (“heart epilepsy”).
 An intense Epileptoid Crisis can trigger a generalized epileptic seizure with convulsions involving the whole body, leading potentially to a wrong diagnosis.